Understanding Gu Syndrome: CIRS and Its Impact on Chronic Health Issues

 What is Gu Syndrome in Traditional Chinese Medicine?

 In ancient Chinese medicine, Gu Syndrome referred to complex illnesses caused by parasitic infections.
-Today, it symbolizes chronic, treatment-resistant conditions characterized by multi-systemic inflammatory symptoms.
-Gu Syndrome originates from external pathogen infections that overpower the immune system, taking root in the body and altering its internal terrain.
-This leads to various health issues, including neurological, mental/emotional, autoimmune, and digestive symptoms.
+In modern culture, it symbolizes chronic, treatment-resistant conditions characterized by multi-systemic inflammatory symptoms.
+Gu Syndrome originates from external pathogen infections that overpower the immune system, taking root in the body and damaging the health and balance of its internal terrain.
+The symptom presentation is widespread, often migrating and multi-systemic, including but not limited to neurological, psychological, autoimmune, dermatological and digestive symptoms.

 Common Symptoms of Gu Syndrome